-Copyleaks is an advanced cloud platform for tracking and tracing content on the web.
+Copyleaks is an advanced cloud platform for tracking and tracing content online.
 Copyleaks enables various content related usages:

 Copyleaks can benefit anyone who ever published or wrote textual content.
 Whether you wrote a short assignment for school or own a small blog, or you work for a big publishing company or academic institution, you have to protect your content from plagiarism and make sure it is original.
 Our 3 main services were developed for these groups: